 The youth who are eligible to work with employers are those who are at least 17 years of age, have at least 1 year of work experience, received a positive evaluation in their previous position, and have a grade point average of 2.5 or above.

 The GDYT work readiness training is designed to prepare participants to demonstrate appropriate workplace behaviors.
 The training includes a financial literacy component as well.
 Youth participate in a minimum of 12 hours of work readiness training with GDYT facilitators or they may “test out” by demonstrating the required competencies.

 Youth, ages 14-17, will be paid $8.25 per hour.
 Youth 18 and older will make $9.50 – $9.75 per hour.
 Participants may work up to 120 hours, typically working 20 hours per week for 6 weeks.

 The majority of the funds will cover youth wages and taxes.
 After wages and taxes, the remaining funds cover program expenses such as staff, insurance, supplies/materials, transportation, program shirts and IDs, operating costs, etc.

-GDYT manages youth payroll for employer partners.
-Employers will input youth hours into the online payroll system and submit each youth’s timesheets according to the bi-weekly payroll schedule.
+GDYT processes payroll for participants.
+Employers enter youth’s hours into an electronic payroll system and submits the youth’s timesheet according to a bi-weekly payroll schedule.
 Youth will be paid bi-weekly according to their selected payroll method (paycard or direct deposit).